-3.13.11.
-A DVD of the stages may be made available at reconnaissance sign-on for tarmac multi-stages and mini-stage rallies.
-Clubs must not, under any circumstances, provide, supply or be seen to endorse DVD's prepared by a third party.
-Clubs must obtain a Letter of Indemnity from any person supplying DVD's for use in the event, indemnifying the club and MI from any claim arising out of the use of the said DVD's.
+3.13.8.
+Clubs must not, under any circumstances, provide, supply or be seen to endorse pace notes prepared by a third party.
+Clubs must obtain a letter of indemnity from any person supplying pace notes for use in the event, indemnifying the club and MI from any claim arising out of the use of said notes.